BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --verbose[=i(1)]
         enables verbose output; the higher the level the more the output

+        this has the same effect as setting --loglevel to "d" (debug) followed by the verbose value, e.g. "d3" for --verbose=3

     --warnbibref[=i(1)]
         enables bibliographic reference warnings (these warnings are also